Freedom Lane: Home of the Dee-Quizzy

 Da’Quarius drove them home.
-He had to park and shut the car off when a cop drove down Whitney AVE, but he got them back with no incident.
+He had to park and shut the car off when a cop drove close by them, but he got them back with no incident.
 “I’m going to bed,” Da’Quarius said.
 “You have fun wit dis.”
 He handed Helen a baggie full of green buds.

 “Thank you, Da’Quarius,” Helen said.
 “Let’s keep this our little secret.”